msteinert/bstring/README.md

 return bstring's create new bstrings.
 The string memory is freed by a `bdestroy` call (or using the `bstrFree` macro).

-The following related typedef is also provided:

-    typedef const struct tagbstring *const_bstring;

-which is also considered exposed.
-These are directly bstring compatible (no casting required) but are just used for parameters which are meant to be non-mutable.
-So in general, bstring parameters which are read as input but not meant to be modified will be declared as `const_bstring`, and bstring parameters which may be modified will be declared as bstring.
-This convention is recommended for user written functions as well.

 Since bstrings maintain interoperability with C library char-buffer style strings, all functions which modify, update or create bstrings also append a `'\0'` character into the position `slen + 1`.
 This trailing `'\0'` character